JuliaAI/MLJ.jl/doc/adding_new_models.md

 appear in the training data or prediction itself.
 That is, we must have `levels(yhat) == levels(y)`.

 Unfortunately, code not written with the preservation of categorical levels in mind poses special problems.
 To help with this, MLJ provides a utility `CategoricalDecoder` which can decode a `CategoricalArray` into a plain array, and re-encode a prediction with the original levels intact.
 The `CategoricalDecoder` object created during `fit` will need to be bundled with `fitresult` to make it available to `predict` during re-encoding.
-(If you are coding a learning algorithm from scratch, rather than wrapping an existing one, conversions may be unnecessary.
-It may suffice to record the pool of `y` and bundle that with the fitresult for `predict` to append to the levels of its categorical output, or to add to the support of the predicted probability distributions.)

 So, for example, if the core algorithm being wrapped by `fit` expects a nominal target `yint` of type `Vector{Int64}` then a `fit` method